sigadore/docker-examples/asterionDB/installGuide.md

 ------------

 ### Pre-req after starting a new Compute Instance
-Publish DNS entry for the Compute's *ipAddress* which can be placed in a shell variable ipAddress.
+1. Publish DNS entry for the Compute's *ipAddress* which can be placed in a shell variable ipAddress.
+For example: `ipaddress=192.168.9.15`

-For example `
-ipaddress=192.168.9.15
-`
-Acquire an SSL Certificate for that DNS entry
+1. Acquire an SSL Certificate for that DNS entry
 Some of the steps (before testing nginx can be performed while DNS publish is happening)

 ``` bash